 - The Redwoods and that has it’s own path you can take.

-I didn’t do ALL of the California Coast, but I did drive through 100’s of miles of it (altogether, it’s about 800+ miles of coastal roads) and these 3 spots are enough to satisfy any road trip and person seeking incredible nature views, believe me.
+I didn’t get a chance to explore all of the California Coast, but I did drive through 100’s of miles of it (altogether, it’s about 800+ miles of coastal roads) and these 3 spots are enough to satisfy any road trip and person seeking incredible nature views, believe me.

-7) Another California location: Route 133, Interstate 580 and Route 84.
+5) Another California location: Route 152, Interstate 580 and Route 84.

-Let me explain why I listed 3 locations for this choice…
+Let me explain why I listed 3 locations for this choice:

-The trip would take me 2-3 hours to reach and while headed to Big Sur, I had crossed these 3 locations, each of which was VERY scenic and highly recommended.
-See why:
+The trip would take me 2-3 hours to reach and while headed to Big Sur, I had crossed these 3 locations, each of which was very scenic drive that is highly recommended.

 East of Oregon (not far from Portland) is an area known as Columbia River Gorge, which is a beautiful area across a long lake that divided Oregon and Washington State.

-Vitaliy, what is the most scenic drive in America?
+“Vitaliy, what is the most scenic drive in north America you’ve seen?”

 Would you believe me if I told you that this location is right off the 101 road in Oregon?
 Yep, it’s true (It’s called Natural Bridges) and so are so many other locations on the coast in this state you can simply view from your car while on a road trip.

 If you’d like to get more info on the best spots in Oregon’s Coast to check out (including scenic ones), here is a list of places to see on the Oregon Coast.

-There are a ton of scenic roads in New York State, but the one I want to recommend to you on this list is in the Finger Lakes area, and there’s more than one there.
+There are a ton of scenic drives in New York State, but the one I want to recommend to you on this list is in the Finger Lakes area, and there’s more than one there.